camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 ## Jeddah

 Jeddah – boring.
 We walk around the city searching for food.
-Eason looks extremely satisfied, hands on his hips and chest puffed out.
+Austin looks extremely satisfied, hands on his hips and chest puffed out.
 I'm melting in the heat.
 This place is dispassionate, secular, uninteresting.
 In Mecca I saw people from around the world in varying states of religious ecstasy.
 Even though I'm an atheist, I certainly felt __something__ as I circled the Kaaba.
 All the layers of modernity and exploitation and fast food and diesel exhaust and buy 1 get 1 free deals and overdevelopment and menacing Abraj al-Bait melted away and something very intimate - intimate despite the presence of tens of thousands of anonymous strangers - seemed to unveil itself around me.
 I can't say that Mecca was perfect or that it conformed to naive expectations of spiritual enlightenment, but I think its imperfection is what made it all the more meaningful and personal.
 After all, when you take the stock of God's creation you have to account for both the good and the evil, the mighty and the mundane, the peak of Mount Everest and the KFC down the street.
 Mecca was an experience that I'll never be able to forget.

 ## San Francisco